Lotte Jacobi: Chronology

 In 1932–33, Jacobi traveled to the Soviet Union, in particular to Tajikistan and Uzbekistan, taking photographs of what she saw.
 She returned to Berlin in February 1933, a month after Hitler came to power.
-As persecution against Jews rose, the left-wing and Jewish-born Jacobi found her work praised by German officials for its “good examples of Aryan photography.”
+As persecution against Jews rose, the left-wing and Jewish-born Jacobi found her work praised by German officials for its "good examples of Aryan photography".
 Soon after, Jacobi fled Germany with her son, losing nearly all of her early work when she immigrated.
 The pair arrived in New York City in September 1935 and, within three weeks, Jacobi had founded another family photography studio, alongside her sister Ruth Jacobi Roth.

 "In the 1940s, she approached experimental photography with her Photogenics series, images playing with textures and light, realised without a camera.
 A part of her series Adventures in the World of Light was exhibition at the Museum of Modern Art (MoMA) in 1948 in the exhibition In and Out of Focus.
 In her New York studio as well as in her New Hampshire gallery that she opened in Deering in 1963, she exhibited photographers that she loved, such as Minor White, as well as other female artists."

 During the 1950s, Jacobi continued portrait photography as well as her pursuits in photogenic abstraction.
 In 1955, Jacobi left New York with her son and daughter-in-law, and moved to Deering, New Hampshire, a move that changed her life.
 There, she opened a new studio, where she both continued her own work and displayed work by other artists.
 She became interested in politics and was a fervent Democrat, representing New Hampshire at the Democratic National Convention in 1980.
 She traveled extensively and enjoyed new-found fame in the 1970s and 1980s.

-Jacobi died May 6, 1990 at the age of 93.
+Jacobi died May 6, 1990, at the age of 93.
 She bequeathed 47,000 negatives to the Lotte Jacobi Archives established at the University of New Hampshire.

+Jacobi's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.